 During the colder months, when the ground is frozen and worms are scarce, robins may resort to alternative food sources such as berries and fruits.

-However, as spring approaches and the soil begins to thaw, robins eagerly resume their search for worms, heralding the arrival of warmer weather.
+However, as spring approaches and the soil begins to thaw, robins eagerly resume their search for worms.

 Moreover, the reproductive cycle of robins also plays a role in their foraging behavior.